- Body purple or bluish in coloration

-- Nudibranchs have sacs at the end of their cerata (outgrowths from the top of their body) that can contain the stinging nematocysts (stinging cells).
+- Nudibranchs have sacs at the end of their cerata (orange outgrowths on the top of their body) that can contain stinging nematocysts (stinging cells).
 The stinging nematocysts come from ingesting their cnidarian (sea anemones and hydroid) prey.
 Nudibranchs not only don’t get stung by these cnidarians, but they can take these nematocysts and use them for their own defense!

 Sources: Thoughtco.com; seaslugforum.net; Cabrillo National Monument; California Diving News